 - 1 tsp Vanilla extract

 - 130 g Dark chocolate

-Lay the almonds out onto a lined baking tray and pop them in the oven on 180C/350F/Gas Mark 4 for 8 minutes.
+Lay the almonds out onto a lined baking tray and pop them in the oven for 8 minutes.
 Once they are toasted leave them to cool, then chop them up